nadazaher/project1/README.md

 ## What is this?

 This is a trivia game that checks how well the player knows me.
 Every player will have to answer 8 questions and the game will keep track of the number they get right.
-There is no real winner or loser, but after every answer - you will get a response helping you learn more about Nada.
+There is no real winner or loser, but after every answer - you will get a response helping you learn more about Nada.:dancer:

 ## Motivation